Building your first Decentralized Application

 const rpc = new PWRJS("https://pwrrpc.pwrlabs.io/");

-// Remove the '0x' prefix and decode the hexadecimal data to bytes data
+// Decode the hexadecimal data to bytes data

 // convert the bytes data to UTF-8 string as json